-In the complete audio playback system the output of the digital-to-analog converter is connected directly to the input of the low-pass filter, and the output of the low-pass filter is connected directly to the input of the power amplifier, as shown in Figure 1.
+In the complete audio playback system, the output of the digital-to-analog converter is connected directly to the input of the low-pass filter, and the output of the low-pass filter is connected directly to the input of the volume control stage, as shown in Figure 1.
 Thus, the filter loads the converter, and the amplifier loads the filter.
-Explain why this loading could be ignored in Problems 2, 3 and 4.
-That is, explain why the converter, filter and amplifier may each be analyzed and designed in isolation.
+Explain why this loading could be ignored in Problems 2, 3, and 4.
+That is, explain why the converter, filter, and volume control stage may each be analyzed and designed in isolation.